 Lithium Australia NL (‘LIT’) has established a substantial ground position in Queensland’s emerging lithium exploration sector.
-LIT’s three projects there – Cape York, Amber and Cobree – are in the Cape York region (see Figure 1) and have a total area of 2,699 square kilometres (‘km2‘).
+LIT’s three projects there – Cape York, Amber and Croyden – are in the Cape York region (see Figure 1) and have a combined area of almost 5,000 square kilometres (‘km2‘).
 These highly prospective geological environments in the far north of the state have been identified through a detailed understanding of the geology of the area, as well as open-file data research.

 Figure 1: Cape York regional projects.

 Cape York project